bluesillybeard/Pinc2/contributing.md

 # Contributing to Pinc

 Want to contribute to Pinc?
 Here's what you need to know.
+This guide covers contributing actual code to the project.
+For the time being, issues and communication is not regulated.

 ## Prerequisites
 - A usable understanding of the Pinc API